-The concept of sustainable living is how I grew up.
+The concept of sustainable, eco-friendly living is how I grew up.
 My core growing up time was in the eighties.
 An era of mass commercialisation, big clothes, big hair and …Glad Wrap.
 Sitting in the quadrangle at school, how I wished for the plastic film that clung to my friends’ white bread vegemite sandwich.
-At the time I felt tainted that my lunch was packed in tupperware containers and paper wrap.
-Yet this has become a part of my being.
+At the time, I felt tainted that my lunch was packed in tupperware containers and paper wrap.
+Yet this practise has become a part of my being.

-On family excursions, my Mum and Dad always premade our food and drink, carrying it to any big event.
+On family outings, my parents always premade our food and drink, carrying it to any big event.
 Paddle pop icecreams were a real treat.
 I wondered why other family’s said their day out was expensive?

 I’ve always had a love of reusing things before tossing them out.
 When I was a little one, my yellow globite school case was filled with shiny, brightly coloured chocolate wrappers.
 Ready to create with the Perkins paste and paper.